Startup Business Ideas for Students

 Busy professionals, small businesses, and seniors typically need help running errands they can’t get to themselves.
 This could involve going to the post office, picking up dry cleaning, or taking a pet to a vet appointment.

 To get started, you just need a vehicle, a phone, and some spare time.
-You can operate your errand-running business from home and market your services on bulletin boards at community centers, senior centers, or anywhere you can post a flyer with your information.
+You can operate your errand-running business from home and market your services on bulletin boards at community centers, senior centers, or anywhere you can post a flier with your information.
+While this business idea isn’t the most lucrative, on average, errand runners make $15 per hour.
+If you can manage a fleet of errand runners, the earnings can add up.

 32. Language Learning Startup